root-systems/cobuy/README.md

 Check out [`app/stories/index.js`](./app/stories/index.js) for example stories, which you can copy into a new topic.

+NOTE: At the moment, hot-reload does not work when changing messages in `app/locales/*.json`.

 ### Numbers

 All numbers should be represented as strings and manipulated with [`bigmath`](https://github.com/ahdinosaur/bigmath).